dac1976/CoreLibrary/README.md

 # CoreLibrary #
 ## News ##
+2026/03/22 - Added support for MessagePack.
+The ASIO network classes in CoreLibrary now support this method of (de)serialisation.
+Version 7.0.0 of MessagePack is included in the CoreLibrary.
+Bumped the library version to v2.0.5.

 2026/03/01 - Added support for Google's flatbuffers.
 The ASIO network classes in CoreLibrary now support this method of (de)serialisation.
 Flatbuffer usage is a compile time option for CoreLibrary.
 This will become release v2.0.2.
 Also updated doxygen docs to match changes.

 2026/02/27 - The big library rework has been useful and, as a result, I've been able to make further improvements to the ASIO classes public interfaces so they now use `std::string_view` instead of `std::string const&` and `std::vector<char> const&` has been replaced by `std::span<const char>`.
 This allows more flexibility in what a user can pass in for arguments such as addresses and message buffers.